-Businesses lose a lot of money through sickness absence, not all of it medically justified.
-While many of the issues can be handled on the basis of give and take, there are times when clear policies and decisive action are needed.
+Businesses lose a lot of money through sickness absence, not all of it legitimate.
+While many of the issues can be handled informally, there are times when clear policies and decisive action are needed.

 This briefing covers: